 Toyota Grand Highlander

-Like the Lexus TX, the Toyota Grand Highlander is an entirely new three-row SUV launching for 2024.
-It offers more space and practicality than the smaller Toyota Highlander without stretching all the way into Toyota Sequoia large SUV territory.
-Three powertrains configurations are available: a gas-only 2.4-litre turbocharged four-cylinder with 265 hp, a 2.5-litre four-cylinder hybrid producing 243 hp while averaging 7.0 L/100 km combined.
+Like the Lexus TX, the Toyota Grand Highlander launched as an entirely new three-row SUV for 2024.
+In its first year, it earned the title of 2024 Canadian Utility Vehicle of the Year as awarded by the Automobile Journalists Association of Canada.
+The Grand Highlander offers more space and practicality than the smaller Toyota Highlander without stretching all the way into Toyota Sequoia large SUV territory.
+Three powertrain configurations are available: a gas-only 2.4-litre turbocharged four-cylinder with 265 hp, a 2.5-litre four-cylinder hybrid producing 243 hp while averaging 7.0 L/100 km combined.
 In the Toyota Grand Highlander Platinum Hybrid Max, a 2.4-litre turbo-four with hybrid technology comes together for 362 hp while averaging 8.8 L/100 km combined.
 The Toyota Safety Sense 3.0 suite of advanced safety features is standard.
-Pricing for the 2024 Toyota Grand Highlander starts in Canada at $53,775, while the 2024 Toyota Grand Highlander Hybrid starts at $57,075 and the 2024 Toyota Grand Highlander Platinum Hybrid Max starts at $68,735.
+2025 pricing has not yet been announced as of this writing.
+Pricing for the 2024 Toyota Grand Highlander started in Canada at $53,555, while the 2024 Toyota Grand Highlander Hybrid started at $56,855 and the 2024 Toyota Grand Highlander Platinum Hybrid Max starts at $68,515.
+Note the hybrid models come with extended warranties on hybrid-focused powertrain components.

 Honourable Mentions

 For those seeking a three-row battery electric SUV, these are starting to hit the market.
-On the early end, the Kia EV9 is worth a look.
+On the early end, the Kia EV9 and Volvo EX90 are worth a look.
 Some buyers may wish to consider the Honda Pilot, though we feel its pricy in Canada for what it offers.
-The Mazda CX-9 remains a good option for occasional use of third-row seats while it’s still around, as does the Acura MDX.
+The Acura MDX remains a good performance-oriented option for occasional use of third-row seats.
 The Subaru Ascent offers solid value at the lower end of its pricing structure.

 Note: Images may show US models.